soxueren/atsd/integration/grapthite/storage-finder.md

             'value': ['Aggregate']}]}
 ```

-If we want to make two different types of tokens at the same level, e.g. a leaf and a branch, like we do here, we can make a collection.
-In this collection there is a detail aggregator, which is a leaf, so we can click on it and see the plot, and a constant folder Aggregate, which will lead us further into the tree.
+If we want to make two different types of tokens at the same level, i.e. a leaf and a branch (as shown below), we can make a collection.
+In this collection, there is a detail aggregator, which is a leaf.
+We can click on it and see the plot and a constant folder Aggregate, which will lead us further into the tree.

 ![](resources/09.png)